Legal Tips/Risk Reduction

 Multiple Offer Best Practices

 As a listing agent, remember all directives come from the seller.
-Set these expectations in advance and list those in the agent-to-agent remarks in the MLS.
-If using Showing Time to communicate with other agents, please note this in the agent-to-agent remarks.
+Set these expectations in advance and list those in Showing Time and the agent-to-agent remarks in the MLS.
 READ MORE...

 Residential Purchase Contract and CHFA Loans

-CHFA is a first-time home buyer program that is packaged with traditional mortgage programs like Conventional, FHA VA, etc. CHFA also offers secondary mortgage programs for downpayment assistance - DAP and TTO.
-Paragraph 5(d) of the Real Estate Purchase Contract provides options for multiple different types of mortgages and it is permissible to check more than one box.
+CHFA is a first-time home buyer program that is packaged with traditional mortgage programs like Conventional, FHA VA, etc. CHFA also offers secondary mortgage programs for downpayment assistance – Down Payment Assistance Program (DAP) and Time To Own (TTO).
+Paragraph 5(d) of the Real Estate Purchase Contract provides options for different types of mortgages and it is permissible to check more than one box.
 After “Types of mortgage” in this section it states CHECK THE FOLLOWING AS APPLICABLE.
 Therefore, when completing this section for a CHFA loan you should check the CHFA box and the underlying types of financing that apply i.e. Conventional, FHA, or VA.
 You should also use the “Other” line to indicate any secondary loan details such as DAP and/or TTO.
 READ MORE...

 Second Deposit Due Dates